 Alternative landscaping equipment

 Gas-powered landscaping equipment is a significant source of volatile organic compounds (VOCs) and other air emissions, particularly in urban areas.
 The average gas-powered push mower produces 14.76 pounds of air pollution in an hour — the same amount as driving your car for 200 miles!
 These pollutants are harmful to equipment operators and the community's air quality.
 Switch to battery- or propane-powered equipment to cut your air emissions, protect your employees from pollutants and engine noise, save money on gas, and safeguard community health.
-Learn more on the Grants for alternative landscaping equipment page.
+Learn more about alternative landscaping equipment.

 Energy use and transportation